 Enrichment rotates by term.
 The school’s model is variety across the year, rather than the same clubs running continuously.
 That suits many pupils, but families looking for a single specialist pathway every term should confirm what is running in the relevant term.

-Peover Superior Endowed Primary School combines the advantages of a small village setting with results that place it well above the England average.
-The 2024 KS2 profile is difficult to match, and the school’s emphasis on belonging and values gives the academic strength a clear human framework.
+Peover Superior Endowed Primary School combines the advantages of a small village setting with a current KS2 profile that remains strong overall.
+The 2024-25 / 2025 dataset shows 80% meeting the combined expected standard, and the school’s emphasis on belonging and values gives the academic picture a clear human framework.

 Best suited to families who want a small-school culture where staff know children extremely well, and who value strong attainment alongside structured enrichment, including outdoor sustainability work and rotating clubs.
 The limiting factor is admission, because small numbers amplify competition.

-Yes, the indicators are strong.
-The school is rated Outstanding, and the 2024 KS2 outcomes show 100% of pupils meeting the expected standard in reading, writing and mathematics, well above the England average.
-On FindMySchool’s primary rankings based on official data, it sits within the top 10% of primary schools in England.
+Yes, the indicators remain strong overall.
+The school is rated Outstanding, and the 2024-25 / 2025 KS2 dataset shows 80% of pupils meeting the expected standard in reading, writing and mathematics.
+On FindMySchool’s current primary rankings based on official data, it is 4,573rd out of 14,978 for primary academic outcomes and 1,189th out of 14,978 overall.

 Admissions are coordinated by Cheshire East, and allocation will depend on the published oversubscription criteria for the year of entry.
 Because cut-off distances can change annually and a specific last-distance figure is not publicly available shown here, families should confirm current allocation patterns through Cheshire East’s admissions information and the school’s published arrangements.